Edwin Bramwell: Publications

 A keen fly-fisher, he wrote many articles for the Fishing Gazette under the pseudonym "The Professor".

 Family

 In 1908 he married Elizabeth Cumming Cunningham (1879-1960) daughter of Daniel John Cunningham and granddaughter of Very Rev John Cunningham.
 They had four daughters and two sons.
 One daughter Margaret Claire Byrom Bramwell married Dr James Kirkwood Slater.

-His brother was Byrom Stanley Bramwell.
+His younger brothers were J. Crighton Bramwell and Byrom Stanley Bramwell.